One to grow on: Top 5 ways to spend your lunch hour

 5) Expanded mind = Expanded career?

 Some of us hate our jobs.
 It’s a fact.
 Why not plan your escape?
 Of course you must be careful not to violate company policies at your current place of employment (unless getting fired isn’t a problem for you).
 Spend your lunch hour outside the office, and if you have a laptop or smart phone, see what’s out there.
 If you’re expanding your talent base, you’ll be in a position for something better in no time at all.
 Just be patient and don’t give up.
 Determination is fast cash in your life’s account.

 I like the “point system” suggested by Jeffrey Fox.
-Each day, try to score at least one point by either researching a new company, applying for an interview or following up via phone and/or in writing.
+Each day, try to score at least one point by either researching a new company, requesting an interview or following up via phone and/or in writing.
 If you’re in a position to do some sort of freelance work, your lunch hour is also a possible time.
 Just remember to keep it out of your current job and don’t tell anyone.
 So long as it doesn’t violate some non-compete clause you’ve signed, what’s the big deal anyway?
 It’s your time, and time is like fast cash.
 Just don’t spend it all in one cubicle.